jrydberg/service-registry/README.md

 The `updated_at` field should contain a timestamp of when the last PUT request was performed.
-The client is responsible for setting this field. `started_at` should be an estimate of when the instance was started.
+The client is responsible for setting this field.
+Users of the registry can use this feel to detect instances that are not behaving correctly.  `started_at` should be an estimate of when the instance was started.

 The update request that the service instance do every 30th second also acts as a heartbeat signal to the registry.
 If it has not received a request for T seconds it will assume the instance is dead and will remove it from the registry.

 ### Query Service Registry

 The most common query is look up all instances of a specific service.
-This is done by issuing a GET to `/service/<service>`.
+This is done by issuing a GET to `/<service>`.
 The result looks something like this:

     {
       "<instance>": {